Friday the 13th Part III: Critical response

 Writing for the Los Angeles Times, Linda Gross wrote: "Ironically, Friday the 13th Part 3 is so terrible that Friday the 13th Part 1 and Friday the 13th Part 2 don't seem so bad."
 Richard Schickel of Time magazine wrote: "Maybe all sequels should be made in 3-D...
 It is all so gruesome that horror turns to humor and fun comes from the appreciation of being cleverly conned by Steve Miner.
 The way the eyeball of one of Jason's victims pops out of his skull and seems to sail over the audience's head is alone worth buying a ticket and putting on funny glasses."
 Gene Siskel praised the film's "impressive" 3-D effects, particularly in the opening credits, also noting its slowburn approach, as the "heavy-duty slaughter doesn't come until one hour into the film," but criticized it for "lingering over the impending deaths of the young women, who are stalked by the camera so we find ourselves in the revolting position of stalking them too."

 The entertainment-trade magazine Variety provided a general consensus, stating, "Friday the 13th was dreadful and took in more than $17 million.
 Friday the 13th Part 2 was just as bad and took in more than $10 million.
 Friday the 13th Part 3 is terrible, too."
 The magazine added, "There are some dandy 3-D sequences, however, of a yo-yo going up and down and popcorn popping."
 Similarly, TV Guide awarded the film one out of five stars, writing that it "exploits precisely the same formula plot as its predecessors, though the gore is a bit deemphasized, with the special-effects crew concentrating on the nicely done 3-D depth work for a change.
 It's still trash, however, and also made a ridiculous amount of money."

+Ted Mahar of The Oregonian felt that the film's 3-D effects were a gimmick that compromised the film's integrity, describing it as "a machine-tooled industrial product made to precise specifications, according to a formula derived from observation and experience, for an absolutely dependable consumer."